Business Analysts and Scrum projects: A short case study

 By courtney in Agile on January 26, 2012

 In a recent post I discussed the question “Are user stories the same as use cases?”.
-This is a question that frequently arises in our Writing Great Agile User Stories workshop, and it’s often asked by business analysts.
+This is a question that frequently comes up in our Writing Great Agile User Stories workshop, and it’s often asked by business analysts.
 I’ve also been in Agile/Scrum training courses with BAs, who at a certain point in the day start worrying about where the BA role fits in a Scrum project.